iTaxoTools/fastsplit-merge/README.md

 When --seqid or --sequence and either --fasta or --fastq options are given, only the sequence records matching the patterns are written to the output.

 ## Filtering
-A PATTERN consists of strings in double quotes, operators 'and', 'or' and 'not' (unquoted) and parentheses.
-It should be given in single quotes
+A pattern consists of strings in double quotes, operators 'and', 'or' and 'not' (unquoted) and parentheses.
+It should be given in single quotes for the command-line interface and unquoted for the GUI.

 Examples:
-* '"Boophis"'
+* "Boophis"
-* 'not "Boophis"'
+* not "Boophis"
-* '"Boophis" and "Madagascar"'
+* "Boophis" and "Madagascar"
-* '"Boophis" or "Madagascar"'
+* "Boophis" or "Madagascar"
-* '("Boophis" or "Madagascar") and "Ranomafana"'
+* ("Boophis" or "Madagascar") and "Ranomafana"